'Japan were pioneers in 2002 and Qatar have taken it to the next level' - Tim Cahill all praise for 2022 Wo...

 While Japan were the pioneers in 2002 with state-of-the-art stadiums and facilities, especially the Yokohama stadium which hosted the World Cup final, Qatar have taken it up a notch with cutting-edge tech that they have used to build their eight venues for the 2022 World Cup, feels Australian legend Tim Cahill.

-Interestingly, Qatar's eight swanky stadiums, seven of which are/are being built from scratch are world class and have Advanced Cooling Tech and more, making them the most advanced footballing venues in the world.
+Interestingly, Qatar's eight swanky stadiums, seven of which are/are being built from scratch are world class.
+And six of them have Advanced Cooling Tech and other features, making them the most advanced footballing venues in the world.
+Interestingly, the one stadium that does not have a cooling tech, Ras Abu Aboud stadium, is fully demountable.
 Cahill also believes that the two nations have helped each other in the run-up to the 2022 World Cup and there is a lot of common ground to be found.

 Editors' Picks